kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

-Likey Grubby's huge eyeballs, Grub provides a mental eye, or *"seeing things in mind"* function for machines or humans.
-Many of us see a taxi (in mind) when someone says the word *taxi*, all usually without having to have a real taxi on hand.
-The ancients actually thought people had internal sense organs that "saw" things.
-We now think it's more akin to a hologram.
-Here's some sketch of someone's idea of it:
+Keeping Grubby's huge eyeballs in mind, Grub provides computational aperture function for machines and humans to see a website without a browser.
+Many of us can see a taxi in mind when someone says the word *taxi*.
+The ancients thought people had internal sense organs which "saw" things that were not real.
+We now think our brain's process is more akin to a hologram than projection and detection of light.
+Here's an old sketch:

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

-Similar to what Google provides for all data, a machine or human using Grub will receive related imagery by using optimized search queries like "robot hand", given the system had been shown some pages on robot hands:
+Google provides this function, but does so for all data they have crawled.
+AA machine or human using Grub will receive similar imagery using search queries like "robot hand", given the system has been able to view a few pages on robot hands:

 <img src="https://i.ytimg.com/vi/l6xqTcLXXC8/maxresdefault.jpg" width="500">